TurboGears/tg2docs/docs/main/Pagination/index.rst

 .. image:: tg2pagination_fig3.png

-An :download:`Example Project <ToscaWidgetsFormsPaginated.zip>` has been attached so that you can try this easily.
+An :download:`Example Project <ToscaWidgetsFormsPaginated.zip>` has
+been attached so that you can try this easily.

-.. todo:: Review this file for todo items.
+.. todo:: Does pagination still work this way for 2.1?